cosminbvb/Uni/README.md

 # Uni
-Repository containing some of my University work \n -Mainly home assignments-
+Repository containing some of my University work.
+(Mainly home assignments for now)